seancorfield/jsql/README.md

 # jsql

-Experimental DSL for SQL generation for next version of clojure.ja
+Experimental DSL for SQL generation for next version of clojure.java.jdbc.

 ## Usage